 7. Great Smoky Mountains National Park

-Great Smoky Mountains National Park is one of the absolute best places to visit in October, especially for fall foliage viewing.
-While this incredible national park straddles both Tennessee and North Carolina, we’re partial to the Gatlinburg, Tennessee, area since there is so much to do and so many nearby day trips you can take.
+While this incredible national park straddles both Tennessee and North Carolina, we’re partial to the Gatlinburg, Tennessee, area since there are so many fun things to do, as well as nearby day trips you can take.

-In the fall, Gatlinburg’s got cool temperatures that make it perfect for outdoor adventures like hiking, fishing and exploring the four historical districts in the park.
 The Clingmans Dome observation tower is the tippy top highest peak with the most scenic views of the misty mountains.

 When it’s best to go: